Quick and Easy Gluten-Free Apple Crumble

 Flour & Sugar

-I have played with variations of this recipe for several years now, and have finally perfected it.
-I have swapped the white flour for rolled oats, which technically do not contain gluten, and are tolerated by most people who are gluten-free.
-Rice flour is pretty easy to find these days and adds to the binding ability of this mixture, you can substitute the rice flour for whatever gluten-free flour blend you prefer – or if you are not wheat free you are welcome to just use ordinary wheat flour.
-Coconut flour helps soak up the fruit juices to avoid a soggy crumble and adds a nice subtle coconut flavour to the mix.
-Brown sugar (or alternately, coconut sugar) adds an amazing caramel colour and flavour to the topping.
+I have played with variations of this recipe for several years now and have finally perfected it.
+Rolled oats, which technically do not contain gluten and are well-tolerated by most gluten-free people, have replaced the white flour.
+Rice flour is pretty easy to find these days and adds to the binding ability of this mixture.
+You can substitute the rice flour for whatever gluten-free flour blend you prefer, or if you are not wheat-free, you are welcome to just use ordinary wheat flour.
+Coconut flour helps soak up the fruit juices to avoid a soggy crumble and adds a nice, subtle coconut flavor to the mix.
+Brown sugar (or, alternately, coconut sugar) adds an amazing caramel color and flavor to the topping.

 A Note on Butter